sintaxi/thug/README.md

   1. record is passed through `in` filters
   2. `read` is called (if identifier is present)
-  3. record is passed through `before` filters
+  3. record is passed through `beforeValidate` filters
   4. `validations` are ran

 If record fails validation, we return back to the client. otherwise continue...

-  5. record is passed through `after` filters
+  5. record is passed through `beforeWrite` filters
   6. `write` is called
   7. record is passed through `out` filters
   8. fires callback